 - Parent Issue

-You really don’t want food or mealtime to turn into a battle ground.
-If food refusal is a submission issue, then you can work on submission at other times of with your other times of refusal in order to avoid turning mealtime into a fight for dominance.
+You really don’t want food or mealtime to turn into a battleground.
+If food refusal is a submission issue, then you can work on submission at other times of the day in order to avoid turning mealtime into a fight for dominance.

 Sometimes it might be that your child is getting in touch with her days of Moses self and just wants to eat the same thing every day, while you want her to try new things.
 Again, if is nutrition, see nutrition above.